o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 ##### Python
 For Python we initially used a package called [python-shell](https://github.com/extrabacon/python-shell) to execute single Python files.
 But as our Python scripts need both, Python 2 and 3, we had some issues to make this package work with version 3.
-So in the end we decided to develop on our own and addd it to the `/server/util/foreignCode.js` module.
-With our implementation we were able to set the Python version manually.
+So in the end we decided to develop implementation and add it to the `/server/util/foreignCode.js` module.
+With our code we were able to set the Python version manually.
 Additionally the files are able to retrieve command line arguments which makes the communication between JS and Python possible.
 This is again based on reading the console prints of the Python file.
 One advice is, to make sure to not heavily use the console for prints, because the main JavaScript process only needs to know the final result of the Python script.

 A small example with passing JSON forth and back: